samad4ms/Sales-Analysis/README.md

 The 12 csv files concatenated into one.

 3) SALES_ANALYSIS.ipynb<br>
 Notebook containing all of the analysis.
-Business questions answered in this notebook include:
+Business questions answered in this notebook include:<br>
   a) Best month for sales?<br>
   b) What city had the most sales<br>
   c) What time should we display advertisements to maximize the likelihood of customer's buying product?<br>